LoadingByte/MinecartRevolutionTags/README.md

 Copyright (c) 2013 QuarterCode <http://www.quartercode.com/>

-MinecartRevolutionTags may be used under the terms of either the GNU General Public License (GPL).
-See the LICENSE.md file for details.
+MinecartRevolutionTags may be used under the terms of the GNU General Public License (GPL) v3.0.
+See the LICENSE.md file or https://www.gnu.org/licenses/gpl-3.0.txt for details.

 Compilation
 -----------